lovewithtruth/lovewithtruth.github.io/they-like-jesus-but-not-the-church.md

 ---
 layout: page
-title: \"They like Jesus but not the Church\"
+title: "They like Jesus but not the Church"
 permalink: /does-world-like-jesus/
 ---